pikawika/VUB-BCI-thesis/literature-review/scientific/NeuroTechX-webinar/notes.md

 - Many labs **compare the Muse to ActiCap and other systems**.
 E.g. Krigoison et al 2017.
 Results say Muse is an okay performance at a much lower cost and better portability.
 - **VR is in healthcare**, it has many positive effects already.
 People in the field are Brennan Spiegel, Skip Rizzo and Walter Greenleaf.
 - The **age of patients** seem to play a role in the **Alpha peak frequency (AF7)** as was demonstrated by McMaster University.
 Thus **EEG** can be used for *brain health purposes*.
-- **Training ERPs is fast**, in many cases, not more than 20 trials suffice to classify data in a trustworthy manner as found by Muse technology (Interaxom).
+- **Training ERPs is fast**, in many cases, not more than 20 trials suffice to classify data in a trustworthy manner as found by Muse technology (Interaxon).
 - Some of the **classification methods** often tested with
   - ![](images/classification_algorithms.png)
 - **ERP components**